 If using the D-H Tobacco Treatment Program in Lebanon won’t work for you, some other options you can try are:

-- Talking with your healthcare provider about tobacco treatment medications and other ways to quit.
+- Talk with your healthcare provider about tobacco treatment medications and other ways to quit.

-- If you are a New Hampshire resident, visiting the QuitNow New Hampshire website to learn about state resources.
+- Visit the QuitNow New Hampshire website to learn about state resources for New Hampshire residents.

-- If you are a Vermont resident, visiting the 802Quits website to learn more about state resources.
+- Visit the 802Quits website to learn more about state resources for Vermont residents.

-- Using an app on a smartphone such as QuitGuide or QuitSTART.
+- Use a smartphone app such as QuitGuide or QuitSTART.